Britta Eyrich Jessen

 Assistant professor, tenure track

 Didactics of Mathematics

-2017: Project coordinator, ABaCus.
-A project in collaboration with the company Tibalo founded by Ministry of Education, foundation for developent of digital learning ressources, aiming at developing inquiry based digital learning ressources for lower secondary mathematics education.
+2017: Project coordinator, ABaCus (collaboration with Tibalo Aps, funded by Ministry of Education, foundation for developent of digital learning ressources, resources for lower secondary mathematics).

 2015 Project coordinator of the status and evaluation report on upper secondary mathematics education in Denmark.
-The report was founded by the Ministry of Education. http://www.ind.ku.dk/publikationer/inds_skriftserie/2015-42/
+The report was funded by the Ministry of Education. https://www.ind.ku.dk/publikationer/inds_skriftserie/2015-42/

 Primary fields of research

 - Inquiry Based Mathematics Education as Study and Research Paths